Wartburg

 The Wartburg (/de/) is a castle originally built in the Middle Ages.
-It is situated on a precipice of 410 metres to the southwest of and overlooking the town of Eisenach, in the state of Thuringia, Germany.
+At an elevation of 410 metres in the state of Thuringia, Germany, it is situated on a southwest-facing precipice and overlooks the town of Eisenach to the north.
 It was the home of St. Elisabeth of Hungary, the place where Martin Luther translated the New Testament of the Bible into German, the site of the Wartburg festival of 1817 and the supposed setting for the possibly legendary Sängerkrieg.
 It was an important inspiration for Ludwig II when he decided to build Neuschwanstein Castle.

 Wartburg is the most visited tourist attraction in Thuringia after Weimar.
 Although the castle today still contains substantial original structures from the 12th through 15th centuries, much of the interior dates back only to the 19th century.
 In 1999, Wartburg Castle was inscribed on the UNESCO World Heritage List because of its quintessential medieval architecture and its historical and religious significance.